|INCO 796: Cosmology and Our View of the World

 the mysteries of our existence as conscious beings in a vast universe.

 Starting from the historic evolution of humankind's view of the world, we will explore the edge of current scientific knowledge in modern cosmology and evolution and how this relates to the spiritual “other half” of our being.
 We will explore the wider picture of the unfolding universe over the 13.7 billion years since the Big Bang, including the evolution of sentient life, as well as philosophical and religious interpretations of the meaning of this process.
-The seminar will lead us to limits of knowledge that can be approached from the different perspectives of our individual quests for understanding.
+The seminar raises questions about the foundation and structure of human knowledge and whether there are limits to its reach.
 We will explore the arguments for technological and scientific limits, for “in-principle” philosophical limits connected with the nature of our minds, as well as limits potentially inherent in a religious/spiritual quest for knowledge.
 These and other related questions will be discussed in the tension field between science, religion and philosophy.

 Phone (603) 862-3097